jouven/sslUtilsso/README.md

 Compilation
 -----------
-Requires qmake (not the full Qt library) and openssl.
+Requires qmake (not the full Qt library), openssl and https://github.com/jouven/baseClassQtso.

 Run (in sslUtilsso source directory or pointing to it):